Historical Huts from the Antarctic Heroic Age

-The first overwintering hut was erected in Antarctica at Cape Adare in 1899 by the British Antarctic Expedition led by Carsten Borchgrevink.
+The first overwintering hut in Antarctica was erected at Cape Adare in 1899 by the British Antarctic Expedition led by Carsten Borchgrevink.
 It was a large wooden structure supplied as a kit for speed and ease of erection, it was the first time a building had been erected on Antarctica, perhaps surprisingly it still stands and so is the only remaining example of a surviving first building on any continent.

 It set the pattern for Antarctic buildings for the next fifty years or so of wooden huts designed to be erected quickly during a short summer season that will at some time be interrupted by adverse weather conditions.

 While the buildings were only needed for 2-3 years at most, they had to be very strong and sturdily placed to withstand the relentless onslaught of the elements.
-Along with cold temperatures in Antarctica resulting in a slow rate of decomposition of the wood the huts were built from, this means that there are a number of huts that are still in existence today in pretty good condition, considering their age.
+Along with cold temperatures in Antarctica resulting in a slow rate of decomposition of the wood the huts were built from, this means that there are a number of huts that are still in existence today in pretty good condition for their age.

-Some of the huts over the years had some significant ice and snow build up inside them due to ill fitting or broken doors and windows which has buried the contents leading to surprise finds such as five cases of specially blended whisky taken by Shackleton in 1907 that were found in 2007 (more) and more recently a lost painting by Edward Wilson has been rediscovered in another hut here.
+Some of the huts over the years had some significant ice and snow build up inside them due to ill fitting or broken doors and windows which has buried the contents leading to surprise finds such as five cases of specially blended whisky taken by Shackleton in 1907 that were found in 2007 (more) and in 2017 a lost painting by Edward Wilson has been rediscovered in another hut here.